 You can suffer from infection if the wire opens the incision.
-This is why we only included wireless bras to expedite the healing process.
+This is why I only included wireless bras to expedite the healing process.

 It helps to have adjustable straps so you won’t have to twist or stretch too much when customizing the fit.
-This is also why all of the bras we reviewed have adjustable straps.
+This is also why all of the bras I reviewed have adjustable straps.

 However, the M&D 0018 Surgical Breast Augmentation Bra stands out because of its overbust stabilizer strap that controls the movement of the bust’s top part.
 This creates a capsule-like vessel to ensure the implants follow your desired shape and position.